-Alexander the Great is said to have rejected a colossal project proposed by his architect and technical adviser Dinocrates to engrave Mount Athos.
+Alexander the Great is said to have rejected a colossal project to sculpt Mount Athos, as had been proposed by his architect and technical advisor, Dinocrates.

-The architectural proposal which, if it had been carried out would perhaps have been the eighth wonder of the ancient world, involved to sculpt the flank of Mount Athos, a colossal image of Alexander, holding a small city in one hand and with the other, pouring from a gigantic pitcher, a river, into the sea.
+The architectural proposal, which, had it been carried out, would perhaps have been the eighth wonder of the ancient world, involved carving into the flank of Mount Athos a colossal image of Alexander holding a small city in one hand and with the other holding a gigantic pitcher from which a river poured into the sea.

-Athos is a mountain in the distal part of the eponymous Athos peninsula and is, nowadays, a site of an important center of Eastern Orthodox monasticism in northeastern Greece.
+Athos is a mountain in the distal part of the eponymous Athos peninsula and is, nowadays, an important center of Eastern Orthodox monasticism in northeastern Greece.

 Dinocrates of Rhodes (last quarter of the 4th century BC) was a prominent architect of his time.
 He is known for his plan for the city of Alexandria, the monumental funeral pyre for Hephaestion and the reconstruction of the Temple of Artemis at Ephesus, as well as other works.